cloud-infra-engineer/Hybrid-Identity-On-Prem-AD-Entra-ID-Integration-Lab/README.md

 **Fix:**
 I removed both eligible assignments and reassigned them as Active.
 Once that was done, the access took effect immediately, and I confirmed it by signing in as L1 and successfully seeing the existing VM.

-**Lesson learned:**
-This was a useful reminder that in PIM, having a role assignment does not always mean having active access.
-The distinction between Eligible and Active is important, because access has to be deliberately granted or activated before it is actually usable.
+**Lesson learned:** Having a role assigned in PIM doesn't mean you actually have access — Eligible just means you're allowed to activate it.
+You still have to activate it before it's actually usable.

 ### 2) SSPR failed with password reset not enabled